Hussein, King of Hejaz: The Arab Revolt proper, June 1916 to October 1918

 After this, and for most of the war, Hussein's sons directed the fighting; most notably Faisal, future Faisal I of Iraq, and Abdullah, future Abdullah I of Jordan.
 Hussein mostly stayed in Mecca to direct the operations, while his sons were fighting.
 The Arab revolt laid siege to Medina but wasn't able to take it for a year, thus impeding the operations.
 During this battle, the Ottomans killed and deported the civilian Arabic population of Medina into the Syrian desert, an event hidden by the pretense of doing "Seferberlik", or mobilization.
-On 30 October 1916, Emir Abdullah called a meeting of majlis where he read a letter in which "Husayn ibn Ali was recognized as sovereign of the Arab nation.
+On 2 November 1916 (6 Muharram 1335), Emir Abdullah called a meeting of majlis where he read a letter in which "Husayn ibn Ali was recognized as sovereign of the Arab nation.
 Then all those present arose and proclaimed him Malik al-Arab, King of the Arabs".
 During the whole duration of the war, Hussein's troops stayed underequipped and lacking artillery – which the Allies didn't want to give, seeing that front as utopical and not as important as the fight was in the Western front, among others.
 This lack of artillery and high mobility; since most of the troops were mounted Bedouins, pushed them to use guerilla tactics in the desert; for example by severing Ottoman supplies with the bombings of specific sections of the Hejaz railway.

 A flag bearer mounted on a camel leading the triumphal entry into Aqaba.